 This should be considered a possibility, as it happened to many contractors after the reforms to the public sector back in April 2017.
 Many public sector bodies treated their contractors in the same way, referred to as a blanket determination.

-The April 2021 reforms introduce a requirement to take ‘reasonable care’ when making IR35 status determinations although what constitutes reasonable care is not defined in the legislation, it is unlikely that blanket determinations will satisfy this requirement.
-If HMRC find that the end hirer has failed to take reasonable care, the Status Determination Statement will not be valid and therefore the end hirer will retain the fee payer responsibilities and will therefore be responsible for any unpaid taxes.
+The April 2021 reforms introduce a requirement to take ‘reasonable care’ when making IR35 status determinations it is clear that blanket determinations will satisfy this requirement.
+If the end hirer fails to take reasonable care, the Status Determination Statement will not be valid and therefore the end hirer will retain the fee payer responsibilities and will therefore be responsible for any unpaid taxes.

 Once the IR35 status of the assignment has been assessed, exercising reasonable care, the end hirer must pass the Status Determination Statement (SDS) to the contractor and the next agency in the supply chain, this must be passed down the supply chain until it reaches the fee payer (the organisation that pays the PSC) who will then be responsible for applying the Status Determination Statement.